skt09/getting_and_cleaning_data_course_project/README.md

 The  Dataset is from UCI named Human Activity Recognition Dataset [here] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Files
-* CodeBook.md: Describes all the variables, data, and all the operations I have performed on the data
+* <code> CodeBook.md </code>: Describes all the variables, data, and all the operations I have performed on the data

-*run_analysis.R: This is a R script which performs the required tasks-
+* <code> run_analysis.R </code>: This is a R script which performs the required tasks-

 ***
 1. Load the data into R.